First Time User? Sign Up Now

 Proposed mechanisms of action for coenzyme Q10 that are relevant to cancer include its essential function in cellular energy production and its stimulation of the immune system (which may both be related), as well as its role as an antioxidant.
 Coenzyme Q10 is essential to aerobic energy production,[1,25,28] and it has been suggested that increased cellular energy leads to increased antibody synthesis in B cells (B lymphocytes).[6,18] As noted previously (General Information section), coenzyme Q10 can also behave as an antioxidant.[1,25,26,27,29,30,31,32] In this capacity, coenzyme Q10 is thought to stabilize cell membranes (lipid -containing structures essential to maintaining cell integrity) and to prevent free radical damage to other important cellular components.[1,25,27,32] Free radical damage to DNA (and possibly to other cellular molecules) may be a factor in cancer development.[11,23,30,33,34,35,36]

-In a follow-up study, 1 of the 6 patients with a reported remission and a new patient were treated for several months with higher doses of coenzyme Q10 (390 and 300 mg/day, respectively).
+In a follow-up study, one of six patients with a reported remission and one new patient were treated for several months with higher doses of coenzyme Q10 (390 mg/day and 300 mg/day, respectively).
 Surgical removal of the primary breast tumor in both patients had been incomplete.
 After 3 to 4 months of high-level coenzyme Q10 supplementation, both patients appeared to experience complete regression of their residual breast tumors (assessed by clinical examination and mammography).
 It should be noted that a different patient identifier was used in the follow-up study for the patient who had participated in the original study.
-Therefore, it is impossible to determine which of the 6 patients with a reported remission took part in the follow-up study.
-In the follow-up study report, the researchers noted that all 32 patients from the original study remained alive at 24 months of observation, whereas 6 deaths had been expected.
+Therefore, it is impossible to determine which of the six patients with a reported remission took part in the follow-up study.
+In the follow-up study report, the researchers noted that all 32 patients from the original study remained alive at 24 months of observation, whereas six deaths had been expected.

-In another report by the same investigators, 3 breast cancer patients were followed for a total of 3 to 5 years on high-dose coenzyme Q10 (390 mg/day).
-One patient had complete remission of liver metastases (determined by clinical examination and ultrasonography), another had remission of a tumor that had spread to the chest wall (determined by clinical examination and chest x-ray), and the third patient had no microscopic evidence of remaining tumor after a mastectomy (determined by biopsy of the tumor bed).
+In another report by the same investigators, three patients with breast cancer who received high-dose coenzyme Q10 (390 mg/day) were followed for a total of 3 to 5 years.
+One patient had complete remission of liver metastases (determined by clinical examination and ultrasonography), one patient had remission of a tumor that had spread to the chest wall (determined by clinical examination and chest x-ray), and one patient had no microscopic evidence of remaining tumor after a mastectomy (determined by biopsy of the tumor bed).

 Anecdotal reports of coenzyme Q10 lengthening the survival of patients with pancreatic, lung, rectal, laryngeal, colon, and prostate cancers also exist in the peer-reviewed scientific literature.
 The patients described in these reports also received therapies other than coenzyme Q10, including chemotherapy, radiation therapy, and surgery.